OCA/l10n-thailand/l10n_th_account_tax_branch_operating_unit/readme/CONFIGURE.rst

-Create tax branch each operating unit,

-* Go to *Settings > Users & Companies > Tax Branch Operating Units*
-* Create new tax branch code for master data
+you can config branch depend on journal following

-* Go to *Settings > Users & Companies > Operating Units*
+#.
+Go to Invoicing > Configuration > Accounting > Journals
-* Select Tax Branch in Operating Unit
+#.
+Select journal that you would default branch
+#.
+Add branch in journal